Chapter 3 Examples of Bad Estate Planning by the Rich and Famous2024-08-10T13:34:02-07:00

 Solution: Barbara’s grandparents should have created a trust that provided Barbara life-time asset protection from ex-spouses and predators and the trustee should have been her father while he was alive and then an institutional trust company after her father ceased to be the trustee.

-Do your family a big favor and adopt an estate plan that protects your most valuable asset – your family – now, before it is too late.
+Do yourself a big favor and adopt an estate plan that protects your most valuable assets – your loved ones – now, before it is too late.
 Don’t let your family use you as a bad example of the failure to plan because you procrastinated months and years until it was too late.

-If you are the unprotected loved one then set a goal that you will ask, plead, nag, bug, harass, etc. your spouse, significant other, parent or loved one to sign a Will or a Trust that will protect you or update an out of date Will or Trust.
-Don’t give up until you see a signed copy of the Will or Trust and confirm that the plan of distribution is a plan that will protect you in the event of the untimely death or incapacity of your loved one.
+If you are an unprotected loved one, then set a goal to ask, plead, nag, bug, harass, etc., your spouse, significant other, parent, or loved one to sign a Will or Trust that will protect you or update an out-of-date Will or Trust.
+Don’t give up until you see a signed copy of the Will or Trust and confirm that the plan of distribution will protect you in the event of the untimely death or incapacity of your loved one.

 If like most people you have questions about Wills, Trusts and estate planning and want to learn more about how an estate plan can protect your most important asset – your family – then you should: